Virtual reality on your smartphone

 Augmented reality devices

 Augmented reality can be created by using various devices.
-A known device is the Google Glass.
+One of the first known device is the Google Glass.

 Another option is to use your smartphone as an augmented reality device.
 You can point the camera of your smartphone into the real world, and on your screen you will partly see the real world, but with an overlay of additional data.